 In this day and age, if a dash cam doesn’t come with full HD (1080p) then its pretty much useless.
 The 3-inch large LCD screen will display a clear picture even at high speeds.

-With a 170-degree wide-angle lens, you are able to capture more while in motion and eliminate blind spots.
+With a 170-degree wide-angle view, you are able to capture more while in motion and eliminate blind spots.

-The G-sensor and night vision keeps your vehicle safe at all times of the day.
+The G-sensor and night vision features keep your vehicle safe at all times of the day.
 The footage is automatically recorded upon impact that is protected from the loop recording feature.